SimonBourdareau/barcodeNinja/README.md

 ## Credits

-zlib is being used in conjonction with the internal gzstream version for speading up streaming from disk and lower pressure on memory.
+zlib is being used in conjonction with the internal gzstream version for speeding up streaming from disk and lowering pressure on memory.

 barcodeNinja uses software originally developped by others: